GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ## Which Certificates Do I Need to Distribute?

-Identify which, if any, of the intermediate CA certificates issued by the Federal Common Policy CA are currently being distributed across your agency.
+Identify which, if any, of the intermediate CA certificates issued by the Federal Common Policy CA G2 are currently being distributed across your agency.

-A recommended starting point would be to replicate the existing configuration for CA certificates issued by the Federal Common Policy CA, instead of distributing the new certificates issued by the Federal Common Policy CA.
+A recommended starting point would be to replicate the existing configuration for CA certificates issued by the Federal Common Policy CA, instead of distributing the new certificates issued by the Federal Common Policy CA G2.

 If you're not sure which [intermediate CA certificates issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca) you need to distribute, consider distributing all of them or email us for help at <fpki@gsa.gov>.